 - Delete anything you don’t need so the total stays under 4,000 (Full HD TVs) or 8,000 (QLED/SUHD TVs).

-- Empty the Recycle Bin/Trash and eject the drive safely.
+- Empty the Recycle Bin or Trash, then safely eject the drive.

 - Fix the file system:

-- On Windows: Open Command Prompt as admin and run
+- On Windows: Fire up Command Prompt as admin and run

-- FAT32 is safest for Samsung TVs, but ExFAT handles larger files (over 4GB).
+- FAT32 is the safest bet for Samsung TVs, though ExFAT handles big files over 4GB just fine.

 - Test the USB drive:

 - Reconnect the drive to the TV.
-Head to Source > USB and poke around.
+Go to Source > USB to see if your files appear.

 If This Didn’t Work

-- Use a media player instead: If the TV still refuses to read the drive, plug it into a cheap media player (Fire TV Stick, Roku, etc.) via HDMI and cast the files to your TV.
+- Use a media player instead: If the TV still won’t play ball, plug the USB into a Fire TV Stick, Roku, or similar device via HDMI.

 Prevention Tips